 The outlook for trade has been dominated by the likely breadth of tariffs that could be imposed by the US on imported goods.
 Harris recognises the widespread appeal for protectionist policies, having supported the Biden measures imposed on Chinese electric vehicles.
 However, she would likely stop well short of Trump’s mooted plans: a 60% levy on Chinese imports plus 10% on other imported goods.

 If such an aggressive policy is passed into law, it would remain to be seen if the US consumer could withstand the higher implied prices or a presumed hit to growth.
-Yet confrontational trade policies look set to be a feature of the next five years whatever the outcome of the election.
+Yet confrontational trade policies look set to be a feature of the next four years whatever the outcome of the election.

 Arguably, maintaining the political status quo could be the best outcome for those looking for a more stable environment for trade, given the implied challenges of passing new legislation.